cbcrg/tcoffee/docs/tcoffee_manual.rst

 Fetching the sequence of a PDB structure
 ----------------------------------------
-To Fetch the sequence, use:
+To fetch the sequence, use:

 ::